 Definitions specific to this policy:

-Benefits eligible means an employee of the UWS that is eligible for either Wisconsin Retirement System (WRS) or the Graduate Assistant/Short-Term Academic Staff Benefit Package.
+Benefits eligible: An employee of the UW System that is eligible for either Wisconsin Retirement System (WRS) Benefit Package or the Graduate Assistant/Short-Term Academic Staff Benefit Package.

-Federal Work Study means the federally funded, need-based program in which the federal government and an employer share the payroll cost of employing a student to assist students with the costs of post-secondary education.
+Federal Work Study: The federally funded, need-based program in which the federal government and an employer share the payroll cost of employing a student to assist students with the costs of post-secondary education.

-Initial Measurement Period means the 12-month period of time used to determine full-time employment status for purposes of the ACA, which commences on the date of hire or the first day of the calendar month following the date of hire.
+Initial Measurement Period: The 12-month period of time used to determine full-time employment status for purposes of the ACA, which commences on the date of hire or the first day of the calendar month following the date of hire.

-Non-benefits eligible” means an employee of the UWS that is not WRS eligible or eligible for the Graduate Assistant/Short-Term AS Benefit Package through employment.
+Non-benefits eligible: An employee of the UW System that is not eligible for the WRS Benefit Package or the Graduate Assistant/Short-Term Academic Staff Benefit Package.

 Student employment is intended to help meet the needs of the university, provide university students with financial support in pursuit of their academic goals, and provide opportunities for academic or administrative job experience.
 The job duties and responsibilities of student workers vary greatly and may or may not be related to their field of study.

-UWS institutions must adhere to all applicable federal and state laws and regulations regarding student employment.
-Student workers are subject to general UWS workplace and employment policies and procedures listed below.
-Institutions shall communicate to their student workers the conditions of employment, performance expectations, and insurance coverages such as worker’s compensation and eligibility for other employment benefit programs such as Tax Sheltered Annuity and Flexible Spending – Parking and Transit accounts.
+UW System institutions must adhere to all applicable federal and state laws and regulations regarding student employment.
+Student workers are subject to general UW System workplace and employment policies and procedures listed below.
+Institutions shall communicate to their student workers the conditions of employment, performance expectations, and insurance coverages such as worker’s compensation and eligibility for other employment benefit programs such as the UW 403(b) Supplement Retirement Program (SRP) and Flexible Spending – Parking and Transit accounts.

 - All student hourly positions are at-will employment positions and may be terminated at any time provided the reason is not prohibited by law.

-- Under Stat. §40.02(25)(b), student workers are non-benefits eligible for employer-sponsored health insurance coverage through UWS.
+- Under Wis.
+Stat. § 40.02(25)(b), student workers are non-benefits eligible for employer-sponsored health insurance coverage through UW System.